jwburke02/ec530-diyml-react-ui/README.md

     - Inference process is same as above besides preliminary searching for the user
     - This video showcases object detection is capable of multiple object detection
     - This video showcases that only published projects are searchable, as Joveve's unpublished projects do not display for the new user
+# Application Testing
+The E530 DIYML Frontend Application is unit tested using the Jest package for React JS.
+This allows us to test jsx files, using Babel to convert between jsx and js for testing purposes.